-We all love Dr.Seuss book.
+We all love Dr.Seuss books.
 They are fun to read, and you can find books for kids of all ages.
 Today I want to share 6 Dr.Seuss books that teach kids social skills.
-All are available on iPhone, iPod and iPAD.
-Most are also available for Android and Nook.
+Some books on this list are less known books by Dr. Seuss, so get them now when they are still available before they disappear from the book store.
 Happy reading!

 Dr. Seuss Books That Teach Kids Social Skills

 I always liked children’s books teaching kids something beyound reading.
-When I looked through Dr.Seuss apps, I found myself looking for books teaching morals and social skills.
+When I looked through Dr.Seuss books, I found myself looking for books teaching morals and social skills.
 Here are what I have:

 Yertle the Turtle: Yertle the Turtle, the king of the pond commands the other turtles to stack themselves beneath him so that he can see further and expand his kingdom, not caring about the great pain of the turtle at the very bottom of the pile… It is a good book to talk with kids about sympathy and caring for others.
-If you prefer holding a paper book, here is the print book.
+If you like Kindle book, here is the digital book.

 Thidwick the big hearted moose: Thidwick, the big-hearted moose, finds himself in a predicament when offering a ride to a small Bingle Bug leads to an army of rowdy forest animals inhabiting his horns.
 When things get out of control, Thidwick makes a big move and frees himself … This is a good book to go with the last one Yertle the Turtle.
 While we want to be nice to people, there are times we have to stand up for ourselves!
-This is the one that is only available on iOS.
-However you can find a print book on Amazon.
+Like a digital book to carry with you?
+You can find a Kindle book on Amazon.

 The Sneetches: because they had stars, all the Star-Belly Sneetches believe they are the best kind of Sneetches, and don’t want to have anything to do with the Plain-Belly sort.
 This timeless Dr. Seuss classic is an unforgettable tale of the unfortunate Sneetches, tricked by Sylvester McMonkey McBean (“the Fix-it-up Chappie”), who teaches them a valuable lesson: pointless prejudice can be costly.
-If you prefer, you can find print copy here.
+If you prefer, you can find digital copy for Kindles.

 Gertrude mcFuzz: A young bird named Gertrude is self-conscious and overly sensitive about her single, seemingly insignificant tail feather.
 Her desire to alter her physical appearance grows as she adds first one, then two, then three dozen tail feathers.
 Ultimately left helpless by her obsession to be prettier, Gertrude learns a valuable lesson about accepting and believing in oneself.
-Here is Gertrude McFuzz paper book.
+Here is audio copy of Gertrude McFuzz.

 For Dr Seuss themed activities, check out 19 Free Dr.Seuss Math Printable Worksheets.